juxor/afaq/markdown/secI5.md

 simply because they offend against the privileges of the dominant classes."_
 [**Errico Malatesta: His Life and Ideas**, pp. 105-6]

 Anarchists argue that the root cause for crime is not some perversity of human nature or "original sin" but is due to the type of society by which people are moulded.
 For example, anarchists point out that by eliminating private property, crime could be reduced significantly, since most crime today is currently motivated by evils stemming from private property such as poverty, homelessness, unemployment, and alienation.
 Moreover, by adopting anarchist methods of non-authoritarian child rearing and education, most of the remaining crimes could also be eliminated, because they are largely due to the anti-social, perverse, and cruel "secondary drives" that develop because of authoritarian child-rearing practices (see [section J.6](secJ6.html)).
 However, as long as the few _"violates the equal freedom of others . . . we must defend ourselves."_ [Malatesta, **Op.
 Cit.**, p.
 106]

- First, it cannot be said that governments are required to protect people from crime and criminals.
+Nor can it be said that governments are required to protect people from crime and criminals.
 Rather, as Alexander Berkman argued, _"[d]oes not government itself create and uphold conditions which make for crime?
 Does not the invasion and violence upon which all governments rest cultivate the spirit of intolerance and persecution, of hatred and more violence?"_ Crime, then, _"is the result of economic conditions, of social inequality, of wrongs and evils of which government and monopoly are parents.
 Government and law can only punish the criminal.
 They neither cure nor prevent crime.
-The only real cure for crime is to abolish its causes, and the government can never do because it is there to preserve those very causes."_ This suggests that crimes _"resulting form government, from its oppression and injustice, from inequality and poverty, will disappear under Anarchy.
+The only real cure for crime is to abolish its causes, and this the government can never do because it is there to preserve those very causes."_ This suggests that crimes _"resulting from government, from its oppression and injustice, from inequality and poverty, will disappear under Anarchy.
 These constitute by far the greatest percentage of crime."_ [**What is Anarchism?**, p.
 151] Nor should we forget that today we are subject to rule by the anti-social, for the _"owners and rulers"_ are _"criminals"_ who are _"powerful and have organised their dominance on a stable basis"_ (_"Who is more of a thief than the owners who get wealthy stealing the produce of the workers' labour?"_).
-[Malatesta, **At the Caf**, p.
+[Malatesta, **At the Café**, p.
 100 and p.
 130]

 "Crime", therefore, cannot be divorced from the society within which it occurs.
 Society, in Emma Goldman's words, gets the criminals it deserves.
 For example, anarchists do not think it unusual nor unexpected that crime exploded under the pro-free market capitalist regimes of Thatcher and Reagan.
 Crime,